Preety, young student with attention deficit hyperactivity disorder and dyslexia in Stories of Web Users, How People with Disabilities Use the Web

 Spelling suggestions

-Problem: “I have difficulty with spelling and sometimes misspell words.
+Barrier: “I have difficulty with spelling and sometimes misspell words.
 Sometimes I don’t get the search results I’m looking for.”

 Works well: “I like when search tools offer alternative spellings or alternative search suggestions instead of just returning no results.”